reza2004k/YOLO-ArcFace-Face-Recognition/README.md

 The landmark model is used to obtain actual facial keypoints rather than estimating eye, nose, and mouth positions from simple fixed percentages of the YOLO bounding box.

-This is more robust because the landmark model analyzes the actual face.
+This makes the alignment process more robust because the landmark model analyzes the actual face.

 ---